saiyamvora13/vesabooks/replit.md

 ### Technical Implementations
 - **Image Style Control**: The system detects style keywords in user prompts (e.g., "realistic," "watercolor") to guide AI image generation, defaulting to "vibrant and colorful children's book illustration" if no style is specified.
-- **EPUB E-book Download**: Users can download storybooks as EPUB files with the actual cover image (no text overlay), no Table of Contents for immediate reading, and a two-page spread layout (image left, text right).
+- **EPUB E-book Download**: Users can download storybooks as EPUB files with a composite cover image (illustration + title/author overlay), no Table of Contents for immediate reading, and a two-page spread layout (image left, text right).
+The external cover uses a dynamically generated composite image created with Sharp, combining the cover illustration with title/author text.
+Each download generates a uniquely named temporary file (using randomUUID) to prevent race conditions during concurrent downloads.
 All images are embedded for offline reading on any e-reader.
 - **Error Handling & Retry Logic**: The application includes automatic retry mechanisms for failed generation processes and provides a manual "Try Again" option, preserving form data for a seamless user experience.
 - **Persistent Image Storage**: All images are stored in Replit Object Storage, ensuring data persistence across server restarts and deployments.